 Snug slightly means, less than you think.
 If it is too loose at some point the mounts could move up and is very easily noticed and is easily fixed by going a very tiny bit more snug.
 If they are too tight you will crack the mount, not easily fixed.
 Default to, too loose.

 Check again, are the rails still sitting flat?
 Add the lead screw into the coupler.
 The lead screw should touch the motor shaft to fight thrust in the other direction from the lower mount bearing.
 Again, not the correct engineering solution but it works great with this light load.
+The leads screw should be at least as long as the calculator specifies, but no longer than the bottom of the Z rails.

 If you are having a hard time getting the lead screw through the bearing, lightly sand or file the top 25mm (1″) or so of the lead screw.
 It can be a tight fit.